blakespencer/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > Apply a given command to a series of things in order
+> > Apply a given command to a series of things in order.
 > > For example: if there is a command that outputs more than one thing, we can use xargs to apply some command to each output